idvoretskyi/horizon.io/_posts/2016-05-24-digital-ocean-oneclick.md

 ---
 layout: post
-title: "DigitalOcean adds one-click install for Horizon apps"
+title: "RethinkDB partners with DigitalOcean for one-click Horizon app deployment"
 author: Ryan Paul
-author_github: segphault
+author_twitter: segphault
-published: false
+hero_image: 2016-05-24/horizon-digital-ocean.png
 ---

-Yesterday we [announced][] the first release of Horizon, an open-source backend for realtime web applications.
+Last week we [announced][] the first release of Horizon, an open-source backend for realtime web applications.
 Developers can use the Horizon server and its frontend client library to build and scale realtime web applications without writing any backend code.
 Built on top of RethinkDB, Horizon extends the